PrediktorAS/PowerView-UserDocs/src/PowerView Introduction/Software Architecture/Software Architecture.md

 - Software for monitoring and control locally on the plant
 - Software installed on local plant server
 - PowerView web portal with monitoring and control functions
-- Manuala data correction functions
+- Manual data correction functions
 - Basic reporting

 ## PowerView Portfolio